GoodUncleFood/expect-inputs/README.md

 # Expect Inputs

-A JavaScript library that provides lightweight, flexible checking of function argument.
+A JavaScript library that provides lightweight, flexible checking of function argument2.

 Expect Inputs is developed and maintained by [Good Uncle](http://gooduncle.com).